InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2018/2018-04-03-write-about-what-you-love.markdown

 ### How Would You Like To Make A Six Figure Income Writing About What You Love?
 I don't know about you, but I would!
 And that's exactly what fellow blogger Emma Drew does for a living.

-That's why I couldn't resist buying Emma Drew's [**Turn Your Dreams Into Money**](http://bit.ly/turnyourdreamsintomoney){:target="_blank" rel="nofollow"} blogging course earlier this year.
+That's why I couldn't resist buying Emma Drew's [**Turn Your Dreams Into Money**](http://bit.ly/turnyourdreamsintomoney){:target="_blank" rel="nofollow"} (<i>affiliate link</i>) blogging course earlier this year.
 Its tagline is *How To Build A Six-Figure Blog And Live The Life You Want*.
 That's a bold sales pitch, so I have high hopes that this course lives up to expectations.
 <br>
 <!-- START ADVERTISER: Turn Your Dreams Into Money -->
 <center>